 - African American History

-Research ongoing (racial medicine, ethics of early twentieth-century public health research, defining “environmental factors” of health outcomes)
+- Black Biopolitics in the time of Eugenics- Research ongoing (Black science educators working in HBCs during and after WWII, dissemination of eugenic ideas and concepts from evolutionary biology among Black Americans, racial medicine, ethics of early twentieth-century public health research, defining “environmental factors” of health outcomes)

 - “Religion, Polygenism, and the Early Science of Human Origins” History of the Human Sciences, Vol. 26, Issue 2, April 2013: 3-32